gilcarmel/CarND-Advanced-Lane-Lines/README.md

 ### Find the left and right lane lines
 [source code](./lane_finder.py#L202-L291)

-NExt we search for the left and right lane lines:
+Next we search for the left and right lane lines:
 * Generate a histogram along x axis for the bottom half of the image.
 The peaks of the histogram determine the starting x positions.

 | <img src="./writeup_images/frame_0610/08_bottom_half_hist.jpg" width="400"/>       |